dh-giang-vu/LO/README.md

 </div>

 **Rationale:**
-Crafting is central to gameplay, so polished feedback during item placement improves the player experience.
+Crafting is a core mechanic of our game, therefore it's important to provide visual feedback during item placement to improve the player experience.
 This shader visually indicates placement states, reducing confusion and enhancing interaction with crafting mechanics.

 **Theory:**
-The vertex shader is untouched given that we do not wish to displace vertices of the input object’s mesh for a blueprint / hologram effect.
+The vertex shader is mostly untouched given that we do not wish to displace vertices of the input object’s mesh for a blueprint / hologram effect.
 Instead, to emulate a hologram effect, the fragment shader renders bars running across the object using the UV coordinates and the sine wave function to set output rgb to 0 at set intervals.
 The animation of the bars moving is done by translating the sine wave function with respect to game time.

 **Material Parameters:**
 - [Blueprint Material Link](./Assets/_Shaders/BlueprintShader_Material.mat)